Application Guidelines - Community Sport for All Initiative

 Objectives and expected results for the Community Sport for All Initiative component

-The Community Sport for All Initiative (CSAI), a component of the SSP, seeks to remove barriers and increase sport participation rates for underrepresented groups.
-Its key objective is to support community sport initiatives for equity-deserving groups, in particular, Black, Indigenous, 2SLGBTQQIA+, and Newcomers to increase participation and retention in sport.
+The Community Sport for All Initiative (CSAI), a component of the SSP, seeks to remove barriers and increase sport participation rates for under-represented groups.
+Its key objective is to support community sport initiatives for under-represented groups, in particular Black, Indigenous, racialized, 2SLGBTQI+, low-income people, persons with a disability, newcomers and seniors to increase participation and retention in sport.

-The CSAI funding is directed at Applicant Organizations to administer and disburse project funding to Community Organizations to deliver community sport initiatives that contribute to and align with the objectives of the SSP.
+The CSAI funding is directed at applicant organizations to administer and disburse project funding to community organizations to deliver community sport initiatives that contribute to and align with the objectives of the CSAI.

-The expected results of this funding are to:
+The expected result of this funding is to:

-- increase opportunities for identified equity-deserving groups to participate in sport for funded community sport initiatives; and
+- increase opportunities for Canadians, including identified under-represented groups, to have access to quality sport programming through funded community sport initiatives.

 - Affordable: projects will be delivered with minimal to no cost to participants.

-- Results oriented: projects will be delivered in such a way as to increase participation and retention of equity-deserving communities and, ultimately, drive behavioural change.
+- Results oriented: projects will be delivered in such a way as to increase participation and retention of under-represented communities and, ultimately, drive behavioural change.

 - Focused on organized sport: while other activities may be included (such as movement skills development), the primary activity must be organized sport, and must adhere to safe sport practices.